rh24/tradetracker-sinatra-app/NOTES.md

 - How do I correctly insert checked if for radio buttons and consequently alter the value of @trade.viewable?
 Adding the checked if made my @trade.viewable static.
 I could not log the new value if changed from true to false.
 <!-- - *User input must be validated (controller is fine) to ensure that bad data isn't created
 Any validation failures must be shown to user with an error message -->

+Future reference -
+How can I update numbering and unique ids?
+Or is it better practice to never replace unique ids even though records have been deleted?